My Ancestral Chart

 Beatrice was an executive secretary for 18 years with the Mutual Benefit Life Insurance Company in Newark, before retiring in 1967.

 Beatrice and George had one daughter and two sons.
 One of the sons, George P. P. Rears, Jr., was born November 26, 1928 in Newark.
 He served as a 1st Lieutenant in the U.S. Air Force during World War II.
+Following the war, he reenlisted, this time in the Army, serving from 1946 to 1952.
+He and his wife Wendy lived in Willmington, Delaware and Pocono Pines in Pennsylvania.

 Margaret and John were living at 115 22nd Street in Irvington when their second child, a son named John A. Zenglein, Jr., was born April 10, 1904, but he tragically lived for only 30 minutes before dying of a cerebral hemorrhage.